dklounge/dklounge.github.io/_posts/2014-03-02-why-i-got-fired-from-hack-reactor.md

 ---
 {% include setup %}

 I had dinner with Tony last week.
-Tony is the CEO of Hack Reactor and is a buddy of mine.
+Tony is the CEO of Hack Reactor and a buddy of mine.
 I had not thought much about the place for over a half year, but that meeting made me reflect more about what happened.
 When I talk to companies, people still ask me why I left Hack Reactor.

 Truth is I was let go.
 Here is what happened.